 The island of Mont Saint Michel is very picturesque and never ceases to amaze tourists.

 Mont Saint Michel and the 11th century Gothic Abbey is important as the site of Christian civilization.
-The Mont was unconquered during the Hundred Years war.
+It was unconquered during the Hundred Years war.

 During the middle ages, the Abbey was frequented by pilgrims and hermits for centuries.
-And today it is an UNESCO World Heritage Site and it draws millions of visitors.
+And today it is a UNESCO World Heritage Site and it draws millions of visitors.